ErykMikolajewicz/machine_learning/README.md

 7 sun_spots
 Time series forecasting, with scikit learn SGDRegressor.
 Moderate good results R^2 > 0.85 on both sets Also I develop my features selecting abilities, and use L1 penalty to identify irrelevant features during training

+8 sun_spots_pandas
+Rewrite sun_spots to pandas.
+In addition, use l1 penalty to make feature selection.